-Nestled at the foothills of the mountains in western Maine, the University of Maine at Farmington (UMF) is Maine’s public liberal arts college, offering quality programs in teacher education, human services and arts and sciences.
+Peacefully nestled in the spectacular lakes & mountains region of western Maine, UMF is Maine’s public liberal arts college, offering quality programs in teacher education, human services and arts and sciences.

-With enrollment at around 1,800 full-time students, UMF is about the same size as many of New England’s most selective private colleges and offers many of the same advantages, yet at a very attractive price — providing a tremendous college education value in a spectacular natural setting.
+With enrollment at around 1,800 full-time students, UMF is about the same size as many of New England’s most selective private colleges and offers many of the same advantages, yet at a very affordable price — providing a tremendous college value in a spectacular natural setting.

 Established in 1864 as Maine’s first public institution of higher education, the University of Maine at Farmington is a founding member of The Council of Public Liberal Arts Colleges (COPLAC) an exclusive national group of public colleges and universities committed to providing superior liberal arts and sciences education.

 Who is the University of Maine at Farmington?

 - An outdoorsy college located in the heart of world class skiing and snowboarding, hiking and mountain biking, kayaking and rafting.

 - An affordable, high-quality, residential, liberal arts college.
 Just $18,792 per year for Maine residents.
 As low as $23,944 per year for non-Maine residents — that’s tuition, fees, room & board.